fedpre/google_search_clone_fe/README.md

 # Front End Google Search Clone

 ## Description
-Create the front end of the google search page
+Create the front end of the google search page, google search image, advanced google search.

 ## Specifics
 Add the specifics of the project